Huge Iceland waterfall sends water down rocky cliffs into a teal lagoon while a traveler stands at the edge at sunset.

 Godafoss, Akureyri & Fly to Isafjordur

-This morning explore Godafoss, one of Iceland’s most beautiful waterfalls originating deep in the highlands.
+This morning, witness Godafoss, one of Iceland’s most beautiful waterfalls originating deep in the highlands.
 Shaped like a crescent, it drops 40 feet over a sheer volcanic cliff.
-After, we travel to Akureyri, Iceland’s second largest city.
-Nestled at the base of a fjord and surrounded by mountains, Iceland’s “Capital of the North” is a cultural outpost, and we’ll have time to explore downtown galleries and the scenic waterfront, as well as the renowned Akureyri Botanical Gardens, before connecting with a late-afternoon chartered flight to Isafjordur.
-Originally settled in the 9th century, Isafjordur became a trading post for foreign merchants in the 16th century and today is the main town in the remote Westfjords in far-northwest Iceland.
+Then it’s on to Akureyri, Iceland’s second largest city.
+Nestled at the base of a fjord and surrounded by mountains, Iceland’s Capital of the North is a cultural outpost, and you’ll have time to explore downtown galleries and the scenic waterfront, as well as the renowned Akureyri Botanical Gardens, before connecting with a late-afternoon chartered flight to Isafjordur.
+Originally settled in the 9th century, Isafjordur became a trading post for foreign merchants in the 16th century and today is the main town in the remote Westfjords in far-northwest Iceland, with an economy long focused on fishing.

 Accommodations